-Light roasts create coffee flavors which are milder.
-During the roasting process, the beans are roasted for shorter periods of time, so their color becomes a lighter brown and no oils are released to coat the surface of the beans.
+Light roasts create coffee flavors that are milder.
+During the roasting process, the beans are roasted for shorter periods of time, so their color becomes light brown and no oils are released to coat the surface of the beans.

 Light roasts have a higher caffeine level than dark roasts because the shorter roasting time allows the beans to retain the caffeine.

 Other common names for this roast include Cinnamon, Half City or Light City.

 Medium roasts create stronger flavors with no oils on the surface of the beans.
 This roast is commonly called American roast because it is a favorite United States flavor.

 Other common names for this roast include American, Breakfast or City.

 Medium dark roasts have some oil on the beans’ surface, can have a slightly bitter aftertaste and are a dark, rich brown color.